tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/handlers.md

 This handler is used to handle a @extref[Setup](csw_scaladoc:csw/params/commands/Setup.html) command sent to this sequencer.
 The handler takes two parameters:

-1. **command name** which is matched against the sequence command sent, if the command name matches, corresponding block provided is executed
+1. **command name** which is matched against the sequence command sent.
+If the command name matches, corresponding block provided is executed
 2. **block** of code which contains logic to act on the Setup command.